 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 Bake the BEST loaf of gluten-free, vegan bread with ease, minimal cost, and incredible results!
 My vegan coconut flour flax bread has a soft, tender, 100% BREAD texture (like a soft wheat bread).
-It is also oil-free, yeast-free, and sugar-free.
+It is also oil-free, yeast-free, sugar-free and has 4 grams protein per slice.

 The Best Vegan Grain-Free Gluten-Free Bread